QingmingHe/emacs.d/readme.rst

     cd .emacs.d/src/org-mode/
     make autoloads

-and then move to ~/.emacs.d.
+and then change directory to ~/.emacs.d.

 .. note::